 Chocolate, roses, jewellery, etc are nice and all but nothing says romantic to a gal who loves to travel like an intimate escape!
 While your brain may gravitate to the imagery of Italy or France when thinking of romantic getaways, there are a number of incredible destinations much closer to home to fuel that fire.
 If you’re looking to whisk your special someone away for a weekend adventure, you don’t want to miss these romantic getaways in Ontario!

-Funny I’m writing this now that I’m single BUT that’s just how life is sometimes!
 I’m definitely not the typical girl but being treated to a little getaway?
 100% my type of romance.
 In case my Mr Right ever does check out this blog post… taking me to any of these Ontario getaways will score you some major points in my books!
-Until then, I am a-ok with treating myself to an escape and hopefully, this list will help YOU plan a romantic getaway whether that’s for you and your partner or to just treat yourself!
+Mind you I’m not above whisking myself away on an escape and hopefully, this list will help YOU plan a romantic getaway whether that’s for you and your partner or to just treat yourself!

 Disclaimer: This post may contain affiliate links where I may receive a kickback at no extra cost to you.
 It helps keep IBB alive so thank you!